micaDev123/icanhazdadjoke/README.md

 This project was created with [React-redux](https://react-redux.js.org/).

 ## Dad Joke Generator using markov chain
 Generate hilarious dad jokes using [Markov chains](https://en.wikipedia.org/wiki/Markov_chain)!
-The generator is seeded with jokes fetched from the wonderful and illustrious [icanhazdadjoke API](https://icanhazdadjoke.com/api).
+The generator is fetched from  [icanhazdadjoke API](https://icanhazdadjoke.com/api).

 ### Prerequisites
 To run locally, the following applications must be installed: